Ultimate Bloomington Real Estate Investing Guide for 2026

 Mortgage Note Investing

-When a mortgage loan is being paid as agreed, it is considered a performing loan.
-Performing notes bring stable revenue for investors.
-Some investors want non-performing loans because when the note investor can’t successfully restructure the mortgage, they can always acquire the collateral at foreclosure for a low amount.
+When a mortgage loan is being paid as agreed, it is thought of as a performing note.
+These notes are a consistent source of cash flow.
+Some mortgage investors like non-performing loans because if they can't successfully re-negotiate the loan, they can always take the collateral at foreclosure for a low amount.

 Foreclosure Rates